kmsbin/sqlitec/README.md

-A Dart plugin to generate boilerplate for your local database, featuring low coupling and type safety, completely inspired by the [sqlc](https://sqlc.dev/) go library.
+A Dart plugin to generate boilerplate code for your local database,
+featuring low coupling and type safety, completely inspired by the [sqlc](https://sqlc.dev/) Go library.

+**IT IS NOT AN ORM.** This package has no intention of being an ORM.
+Instead, it simply writes the tedious parts of database handling for you, leaving you in control and fully aware of what is happening.
+There is no magic code, no surprises, just simple, and idiomatic dart code.

-This plugin works in any OS and can be used with [sqflite](https://pub.dev/packages/sqflite) and [sqflite_common_ffi](https://pub.dev/packages/sqflite_common_ffi)
+This plugin works on any operating system and can be used with [sqflite](https://pub.dev/packages/sqflite) and [sqflite_common_ffi](https://pub.dev/packages/sqflite_common_ffi).
 ## Features

 Use this plugin in your dart application to:

-- Generate classes from your DDL code.
+- Create classes from you tables.
-- Generate methods from your queries with type safety.
+- Call your queries as a simple dart method ensuring type safety.
-- Consume data from your database without needing to worry about type casting and all the boilerplate.
+- Consume data from your database without need to worry about type casting and all the boilerplate.

 ## Getting started

-To use this plugin you need to install sqflite or sqflite_common_ffi.
+To use this plugin you will need sqflite or sqflite_common_ffi implementation.

 ## Usage